 Taurine, a versatile compound used both as a pharmaceutical raw material and a nutritional enhancer in food additives, is experiencing surging demand in China.
 While globally recognized for its widespread application in the food and beverage sectors, domestic consumption has surged due to economic growth, evolving consumer awareness of its health benefits, and booming demand in functional beverages and dietary supplements.
-In 2023, China’s taurine sales hit 42,300 metric tons, with steady growth anticipated in the coming years.
+In 2023, China’s taurine sales hit 42,300 metric tons, and this upward trend remains robust throughout 2026 for the global taurine market.

 The industry relies on two primary production processes: the ethanolamine method and the ethylene oxide method.